China feminists face clampdown, closure of online accounts | DW | 21.04.2021

 Popular micro-blogging site Weibo has abruptly removed the accounts of several feminist activists in recent weeks

-China's feminist movement has been facing another wave of crackdowns, with dozens of social media accounts of feminist activists being abruptly shut down in recent weeks.
+China's feminist movement has been facing another wave of crackdowns, with dozens of social media accounts run by feminist activists abruptly shut down in recent weeks.

-The accounts have been removed from the popular micro-blogging site Weibo as well as the online platform Douban, which claimed the suspended accounts contain "extreme and ideological content."
+The accounts have been removed from the popular micro-blogging site Weibo, as well as the online platform Douban, which claim the suspended accounts contain "extreme and ideological content."

 It all began with a post shared by prominent Chinese feminist activist Xiao Meili on Weibo in March.
 In the post, Xiao recounted how she tried to stop a customer from smoking inside a hotpot shop, but the man became agitated and threw a cup of hot liquid at her and her friends.

-She uploaded the videos to the internet and wrote about the incident.
-While she reached a settlement with the customer in private, she began to receive threatening messages on Weibo, with many of them including personal attacks against her.
+She uploaded the videos and wrote about the incident.
+While she reached a private settlement with the customer, she began to receive threatening messages on Weibo, with many including personal attacks.

 She was even accused of being supportive of "Hong Kong independence," which she blatantly denied.
 However, Weibo still decided to remove her account and online channel.